odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 $app->setBasePath('/slim4-tutorial');
 ```

-But the problem is, that the basePath can be different for each host (dev, prod etc...).
+But the problem is, that the basePath can be different for each host (dev, testing, staging, prod etc...).

-To fix this we are installing the [BasePathMiddleware](https://github.com/selective-php/basepath) now.
-Run:
+The [BasePathMiddleware](https://github.com/selective-php/basepath) detects the basePath
+and sets the base path into the Slim app instance.

+To install the BasePathMiddleware, run:

 ```
 composer require selective/basepath